tensorflow/tensorflow/tensorflow/examples/ios/README.md

 cp ~/graphs/inception5h/* tensorflow/examples/ios/simple/data/
 ```

+ - If you are working with the caption example, instead download [Im2txt](https://drive.google.com/file/d/0BxVM8aKmfu9GM0RUQ0lzZm5TNUk/view).
+   Then extract the label and graph files into the data folders inside the
+   caption example.

  - Change directory to one of the samples, download the TensorFlow-experimental
    pod, and open the Xcode workspace.
 Observe: installing the pod can take a
    long time since it is big (~450MB).
 For example, if you want to run the